Life happens but the clock keeps ticking

 If you find yourself in this circumstance, you have the right to ask your faculty member for a grade of incomplete … but only if you meet certain criteria.
 An incomplete grade is only appropriate if you have completed the majority of the course work.
 But the College of Professional and Continuing Studies allows faculty certain leeway to decide what must be done to help you.
 If they agree to give you an incomplete grade, they also are required to submit an incomplete grade contract to the college and to set a time limit appropriate to the circumstance.
-Keep in mind that the time allowed to make up the work cannot exceed one calendar year, and you may be given much less time depending upon the decision of your faculty member (most extensions are 120 days or less unless the situation is truly exceptional).
+Keep in mind that the time allowed to make up the work cannot exceed one calendar year, and you may be given much less time depending upon the decision of your faculty member.
 Whatever your faculty member tells you to do, be sure to do it.
 Meet the deadline.
 There can be serious implications to your academic record and financial aid if you don’t.

-An incomplete grade is only appropriate if you have completed a significant portion of the course work.
+An incomplete grade is only appropriate if you have completed the majority of the course work.

 An “I” for “Incomplete” is not an alternative to an “F” so if you are failing a course you are not eligible to receive an “I”.
 That said, if you have finished a majority, but not all, of the required coursework for the semester, you may be eligible for an “I.”

-Here is a rundown of the PACS incomplete policy
+Here is a rundown of the incomplete policy

 Students must have:

-- Completed a significant portion, ideally at least 50 percent, of the course material assignments.
+- Completed at least 70% of the course material assignments.

 - Contacted the instructor prior to the end of the course and have arranged to receive a grade of “Incomplete.”
-It will be at the discretion of the instructor to assign a grade of “I.” Although you may have submitted 50 percent of the course work, that is not a guarantee that the instructor will assign the student an “I” grade.
+It will be at the discretion of the instructor to assign a grade of “I.” Although you may have submitted the required percentage of coursework, that is not a guarantee that the instructor will assign the student an “I” grade.

 - Agreed on a timeline for completing outstanding assignments with your faculty member.
 You will have no more than one year from the date the grade is awarded to complete outstanding assignments.
 A faculty member may give you a much shorter time frame if they deem it appropriate to do so.